 - Fresh stool sample

 Your puppy will probably be a little nervous once you get to the clinic.
 To help them stay calm, keep them close by you while waiting to be seen.
 Don’t allow your puppy to wander around off-leash in the office (even though they may want to explore).
 There’ll be other dogs coming and going, and you don’t know if they’re friendly or not.
+Additionally, your puppy is likely not fully vaccinated, and is susceptible to infectious diseases.
 It’s best to keep your puppy in your lap or in a travel crate if they’re used to that.

 It’s never a bad idea to have treats on standby to reward your puppy during each step of the process.
-The veterinary staff will probably have plenty of treats as well (especially if it’s a Fear Free clinic).
+The veterinary staff will probably have plenty of treats as well.

 The most important thing you can do to help is to stay calm.
 According to a study published in Springer Learning & Behavior, dogs are able to recognize and respond to their owner’s emotional state.
 If you’re nervous, they’ll be nervous.
 So remember to remain positive and encouraging.